H-RINS: Hierarchical Tightly-coupled Radar-Inertial State Estimation via Smoothing and Mapping: Experiments

-We adopt the methodology\cite{localize_on_priors}, which integrates FAST-LIO2\cite{fast_lio2} for odometry and loop closure with a degeneration-aware map factor built from dense prior maps.
-The prior maps are acquired using a Livox Mid-360; thanks to its non-repetitive scanning pattern, the map becomes progressively denser as the sensor moves slowly through the environment.
-While on the platform, the LiDAR sensor used is the Velodyne HDL-32E.
-This graph-based strategy allows for robust pose estimation under degenerate or static conditions, offering dependable ground truth data for our assessments.
-Since the ground truth pipeline relies on FAST-LIO2\cite{fast_lio2} a tightly coupled LiDAR-inertial odometry system as its front-end, accurate extrinsic calibration between the LiDAR and IMU is critical.
-To achieve this, we employ the robust calibration technique\cite{calibration_lidar_imu}, which utilizes rich rotational excitation around all three axes to gather sufficient motion information.
-This approach enables precise and efficient estimation of both spatial and temporal parameters without requiring initial guesses, even from unsynchronized sensor data, thereby ensuring the high-quality extrinsics necessary for our ground truth estimation.
-We evaluate the trajectories according to the standard metrics using \cite{evo}
+We adopt the localization methodology of \cite{localize_on_priors}, which augments FAST-LIO2 \cite{fast_lio2} with a degeneration-aware prior map factor for robust graph-based pose estimation.
+Dense prior maps are acquired using a Livox Mid-360, whose non-repetitive scanning pattern progressively densifies the map under slow sensor motion; on the platform, sensing is performed with a Velodyne HDL-32E.
+By building on FAST-LIO2's tightly coupled LiDAR-inertial odometry, we use this pipeline to acquire pseudo-ground truth.
+We evaluate the trajectories according to the standard metrics using \cite{evo}.

-\subsection{Ablation study}
+\subsection{Ablation Study}

-We disable key components of the framework, while keeping the rest enabled, and we measure the impact on the estimation with the absence of these modules.
-Notably, disabling feedback from the persistent global graph to the resetting local graph, allowed the biases to grow unobserved for the resetting graph.
-In turn, disabling the GICP odometry factors did not induce much drift, since the framework does not mainly rely on it for motion estimation.
-Disabling ground factors(GC), had the minimal impact, since the trajectory in 2D did not deform or drift in the plane.
+We disable key components individually and measure the resulting impact.
+Cutting global bias injection into the resetting local graph confines biases to short-term local observability.
+When loop closures later occur, uncorrected bias drift leads to severe accuracy degradation, demonstrating our framework's capacity to propagate back-end corrections to correct IMU biases.
+We also ablate zero-velocity updates (ZUPT).
+Even with ZUPT disabled, near-zero radar velocities from a stationary platform still constrain the state, so this ablation measures explicit ZUPT constraints against implicit sensor zero-readings.
+Explicit ZUPT tightens covariances considerably (velocity noise $1\times10^{-4}$ versus $0.1$) and reduces drift even in sequences with few stops.
+Disabling GICP odometry factors incurs a notable degradation in accuracy, indicating that the framework does rely on these constraints to maintain odometry precision and spatial alignment.
+Quantitative findings for all ablations are reported in \Cref{tab:hrio_ablation}.